Photo Credit: ABMI

 More than 80% of the Bay-breasted Warbler breeding population in the western hemisphere can be found in the boreal forest.
 This species is a spruce budworm specialist, increasing in abundance with budworm outbreaks

-• The southeast quarter of Alberta is part of the prairie pothole region, otherwise known as the “duck factory” of North America.
+• The southeast quarter of Alberta is part of the Prairie Pothole Region, otherwise known as the “duck factory” of North America.
 This is a globally significant breeding area for waterfowl, and several sites have been identified as Important Bird Areas in recognition of the essential habitat provided for bird populations.

 • The prairies are also home to several bird species that are at the northern edge of their breeding range.
 Species like the Baird’s Sparrow, Sprague’s Pipit, and Chestnut-collared Longspur rely on native prairie habitat for nesting and foraging.

-• The foothills and Rocky Mountains in western Alberta provide habitat for a unique community of birds because not only is this region mountainous, but it is the eastern edge of the breeding range for many North American bird species, such as the Varied Thrush, Clark’s Nutcracker, and Gray-crowned Rosy-finch.
+• The foothills and Rocky Mountains in western Alberta provide habitat for a unique community of birds because not only is this region mountainous, but it is the eastern edge of the breeding range for many North American bird species, such as the Varied Thrush, Clark’s Nutcracker, and Gray-crowned Rosy-Finch.

 Detecting Birds in Alberta